VOLUNTEER FAQ - WELCOME PUMA VOLUNTEERS!

 PTSA Board Member - Hold a position on the PTSA Board of Directors for a year (or more).
 Help make decisions surrounding our school and PTSA.
 PTSA Board meetings occur once a month.
 General Membership Meetings occur approximately 4-5 times during the school year.
 Our meetings are currently virtual due to COVID-19 restrictions.
 More info on current open positions here.

-PTSA Volunteers - Certain limited virtual events may be possible at this time.
-Chair or co-chair a one-time event such as Back to School Dance, International Night, Science Night, Book Fair, Pancake Breakfast, End of School Party, etc.
+PTSA Volunteers - Chair or co-chair a one-time event such as Back to School Dance, International Night, Science Night, Book Fair, Pancake Breakfast, End of School Party, etc.

 WHERE can I find volunteer opportunities?